autoplot/documentation/javadoc/org/autoplot/datasource/capability/TimeSeriesBrowse.md

-# org.autoplot.datasource.capability.TimeSeriesBrowseThis capability allows DataSources that know how to produce data sets
+# org.autoplot.datasource.capability.TimeSeriesBrowse

- from a long time series to provide views of the DataSource for different times and resolutions.
+This capability allows DataSources that know how to produce data sets from a long time series to provide views of the DataSource for different times and resolutions.